Maryann Welch

 Additionally, she served for seven years on the National Honors Collegiate Council's Education of the Gifted Committee, promoting awareness within higher education about how to identify and educate gifted students with learning differences.
 She is the Co-Chair of her Special Education Parent Advisory Council (SEPAC), completed the FCSN Parent Consultant Training Institute, and a Charting the Life Course Ambassador.
 She is also a published poet and artist and holds an interdisciplinary master’s degree in Critical Theory.

-As an individual with ADHD and a parent of a medically complex child with autism, she relishes empowering others in navigating the complexities of advocacy and systems change.
+As an individual with ADHD and a parent of a child with autism and special healthcare needs, she relishes empowering others in navigating the complexities of advocacy and systems change.
 She provides education, leadership training, and mentoring to families with children and adults with disabilities through Multicultural Community Services, funded by Department of Developmental Services.